 Local Map Pack

-The local map pack displays at the top of the SERP, typically three at a time (also referred to as the Local 3-Pack).
-There will be a button that can be clicked to ‘View All’ businesses in close proximity that can fulfill the need you’re looking for.
-On Google, it displays your Google My Business profile.
+The local map pack displays the Google Business Profiles at the top of the SERP, typically three at a time (also referred to as the Local 3-Pack).
+There will be a button that can be clicked to ‘View All’ businesses in close proximity that can fulfill the search query.

-Local search results are more valuable to your small business now more than ever!
-If you’re choosing the right keywords to be placed within your content and website, chances are your small business will end up in front of the right customers who are searching for services or products your business can offer.
+Local search results are more valuable to small businesses now more than ever!
+By choosing the right keywords to be placed within the website content, it can help the business show up in front of their targeted customers searching for services and products they can deliver.
 More individuals nowadays have switched to searching for products and services online before going out and getting them or even purchasing them online.
-When your small business implements local SEO strategies to help customers find what they’re looking for, it can be the first one in line to help them.
+When a small business implements local SEO strategies to help customers find what they’re looking for, it can be the first one in line to help them.
 Even with a local perspective, it adds another layer of value and trust to invest in your business.

 More businesses are focusing their efforts on a thorough local SEO strategy as a means to get higher rankings in their local communities on search engines.
 Small businesses can use all the help they can get with being recognized and known to customers.
-If your local business isn’t working on building its SEO and online presence, then you could be wasting an opportunity for your customers to choose you over your local competitors.
+Your agency can play a vital role in helping small businesses develop their local search presence, creating sustainable revenue growth for them and your own business!

 When individuals search online they tend to look for the easiest and most recent answer to their search query.
 If your small business isn’t ranking high enough, then it will most likely be pushed aside.
-When your business implements a successful local search strategy for your own website as well as the websites your agency manages, it can be one of the first ones they choose to click on.
-Having your small business ranking at the top helps introduce your business to new and relevant customers while also being available to previous customers.
+When your business implements a successful local search strategy for your own website as well as the websites your agency manages, it can be one of the first ones a target audience chooses to click on.

-Local SEO for small businesses can be a useful strategy to attract new customers and leads and go after low hanging fruit, meaning people within the local community who are already looking for businesses like yours that can fulfill their needs as quickly as possible.
-And having a physical location people can visit and make their purchase can be the advantage you need with the increasing delivery times for online orders.
+Local SEO for small businesses can be a useful strategy to attract new customers and leads and go after low hanging fruit, meaning people within the local community who are already looking for businesses that can fulfill their needs as quickly as possible.
+And having a physical location people can visit and make their purchase can be the advantage a business needs with the increasing delivery times for online orders.
 Plus, 74% of consumers desire a hybrid experience—both online and in-store shopping.

 There are lots of different techniques and methods to attract new customers and leads locally.
-Showcasing your business in a positive and inviting manner can help customers become more attracted to your business.
-Updating your Google My Business profile and other directories regularly helps give people confidence in your business and knowing what to expect.
-Making it as easy as possible to find your store-front with directions or creating a seamless user experience on your website for online purchases.
+Showcasing a business in a positive and inviting manner can help customers become more interested.
+Updating Google Business Profiles and other directories regularly helps give people confidence in businesses by knowing what to expect.
+This also shows Prominence and Relevance for search engines which can help increase a businesses’ rankings.

 Additional resources on local SEO for small businesses: